shaosha-huang/shao-pharmacy-analytics/README.md

 ---

-**This project demonstrates end-to-end technical and business analytics skills—turning data into actionable insights and real-world value.**
+**This project demonstrates Shao's end-to-end technical and business analytics skills, turning data into actionable insights and real-world value.**